gjbex/Fortran-MOOC/docs/text_io.md

 as `####0.1235e+003`.

 The `ES` descriptor is very similar to the `E` edit descriptor, although it will ensure that the decimal is between 1 and 9.
+This output format is more in line with other programming languages such as C, C++ and Python.

 The `EN` produces output in engineering notation, rather than scientific notation.
 For example, the value 12345.678 would be written as `#12.35e+03`